(Section 3 and subsection 11(7) of the Board Regulation - Regional Health Authorities Act, and section 18 of the Municipal Elections Act)

 - a person who is disqualified from voting under a law relating to the disqualification of electors for corrupt or illegal practices.

-People Who Might Not Be Able To Be Candidates: Some public sector employees are restricted from engaging in political activity, even at a local level, or may need prior approval from their employer before filing nomination papers.
+People Who May Not Be Able To Be Candidates: Some public sector employees are restricted from engaging in political activity, even at a local level, or may need prior approval from their employer before filing nomination papers.
 If you work in the federal or provincial public service, check with your employer before filing nomination papers.
 It is the responsibility of a candidate to obtain any approval required by his or her employer; the Municipal Returning Officer is not responsible for determining whether such approval is required or has been obtained in processing nomination papers.

 New Brunswick Public Service Employees: Other than the restrictions mentioned above on employees of the Department of Health, or of any Regional Health Authority, or any persons who have privileges with any Health Authority running for office, there is no general restriction on New Brunswick public service employees running for municipal offices.
 However, it may be considered inappropriate or create a significant conflict of interest for some positions.
 If you work in the public sector and are interested in running for local office, consult senior management in your department or agency before filing nomination papers.